zingmars/Pascal-School-DB/README.md

 Pascal-School-DB
 ================

-This is a school project, please ignore!
+This is serious distribution project.
+Please contribute. sqlite3.zip and adminer-3.7.1 are not our files.
+Please ignore.